-Note , thatthat, although our 3D target contains part of the curved subduction front, the acquisition profile is still mainly aligned with the dip direction of the structures within the wedge.
+Note that, although our 3D target contains part of the curved subduction front, the acquisition profile is still mainly aligned with the dip direction of the structures within the wedge.
 Nevertheless, the off-plane wavefield propagation is yet remarkable.
 One can imagine that this effect can be further magnified when the geological setting contains more heterogeneities along the crossline direction.

-565 3.3 Acoustic versus elastic 3D wavefields
+3.3 Acoustic versus elastic 3D wavefields

-The final modelling example which that we present here shows the difference between 3D spectral-element acoustic (in the whole model) and acoustic-elastic (acoustic in water and elastic in solid) wavefield propagation.
+The final modelling example that we present here shows the difference between 3D spectral-element acoustic (in the whole model) and acoustic-elastic (acoustic in water and elastic in solid) wavefield propagation.
 The solid-fluid coupling along the bathymetry is implemented by means of displacement potential (Ross et al., 2009).
 For the acoustic-elastic test, we extract the target from the full V_s model (Figure 6(a)).
 The lowest V_s value in the most shallow sediments covering the backstop area of the model reaches \sim 530 m/s.
 To speed up the elastic wavefield simulation, we clip V_s to 800 m/s.
 This makes possible to use the smallest element size in the spectral-element mesh equal to \sim 213 m (considering the 1.5 Hz Ricker source and 4^{th} order polynomial interpolation).

-Figure 13(a-b) shows the two OBS gathers inferred from acoustic and elastic acoustic-elastic wavefield modelling.
+Figure 13(a-b) shows the two OBS gathers inferred from acoustic and acoustic-elastic wavefield modelling.
 One can observe that the package of wide-angle reflections between 20 and 60 km in Figure 13(a) contains significantly more energetic arrivals as compared to the same arrivals in Figure 13(b).
-Some of them are difficult to track (or simply not present) in the gather generated using elastic acoustic-elastic wavefield propagation.
+Some of them are difficult to track (or simply not present) in the gather generated using acoustic-elastic wavefield propagation.
 This loss of energy can be explained by the P to S conversions.
-In contrast, we see in the elastic seismograms some can see in Figure 13(b) the weak arrivals of low apparent velocity between 10 apparent-velocity between 5 and 20 km, indicating some elastic effects(Figure 13(b)).
-The analogous comparison as in Figure 12.
-The acoustic and acoustic-elastic seismograms are compared in Figure 13(c) is presented in Figure 13in the same way as in Figure 12(c).
-One can observe that the waveforms phases from the acoustics modelling (blue-shaded phasestraces) do not ereate continuous arrivals match with their elastic counterpart delineating indicating differences between two types of data.
+In contrast, we can see in Figure 13(b) the weak arrivals of low apparent-velocity between 5 and 20 km, indicating some elastic effects.
+The acoustic and acoustic-elastic seismograms are compared in Figure 13(c) in the same way as in Figure 12(c).
+One can observe that the phases from the acoustics modelling (blue-shaded traces) do not match with their elastic counterpart indicating differences between two types of data.